Punctured groups for exotic fusion systems: Localities and transporter systems

-The existence of subcentric linking systems stated in part (b) of the above theorem gives often a way of proving the existence of a punctured group.
-The fusion system $\F$ is said to be of \emph{characteristic $p$-type}, if $N_\F(Q)$ is constrained for every non-trivial fully $\F$-normalized subgroup $Q$ of $S$.
-Equivalently, $\F$ is of characteristic $p$-type, if $\F^s$ contains the set of all non-identity subgroups of $S$.
-Indeed, if $\F$ is of characteristic $p$-type but not constrained, then the set $\F^s$ equals the set of all non-identity subgroups.
-So in this case there exists a ``canonical'' punctured group over $\F$, namely the subcentric linking locality (or the subcentric linking system if one uses the language of transporter systems).
+\begin{lem} The following are equivalent: \begin{itemize} \item[(a)] $\F$ is of characteristic $p$-type. \item[(b)] Every nonidentity subgroup of $S$ is $\F$-subcentric. \item[(c)] $N_\F(Q)$ is constrained for each fully normalized $Q \leq S$ of order $p$. \item[(c')] $C_\F(Q)$ is constrained for each fully normalized $Q \leq S$ of order $p$. \end{itemize} \end{lem} \begin{proof} Points (a) and (b) are equivalent by the definition of subcentric subgroup.
+For the equivalence of (c) and (c') we refer to \cite[Lemma~2.13]{Henke2019}.
+Finally, (b) and (c) are equivalent by Theorem~\ref{T:subcentric}(b) (i.e., $\F^s$ is overgroup-closed and closed under $\F$-conjugacy). \end{proof} Thus, if $\F$ is of characteristic $p$-type but not constrained, then the set $\F^s$ equals the set of all non-identity subgroups.
+In any case, by Theorem~\ref{T:subcentric}(b) and Lemma~\ref{L:orderp-subcent}, there exists a canonical punctured group associated to each $\F$ of characteristic $p$-type, namely the subcentric linking locality (or the subcentric linking system if one uses the language of transporter systems).